 This year is a big experimental year for us in several areas, including the garden.
 Gardening in our northern climate challenges us to think outside the box.

-We get over 20 hours of sunlight and hot weather in the summer months (it is 30 degrees Celsius or 86 Fahrenheit today) and just about 4 hours of daylight and routine temperatures of -30 Celsius and colder in the winter.
-So although we get seeds from down south, the planting guidelines on the back of the envelopes don’t help me much.
+We get over 20 hours of sunlight and hot weather in the summer months (it is 30 degrees Celsius or 86 Fahrenheit today)and just about four hours of daylight and routine temperatures of -30 Celsius and colder in the winter.
+So, although we get seeds from down south, the planting guidelines on the back of the envelopes don’t help me much.
 With cold frames and indoor gardening, we make it work.

 I had to figure out where these beans would do best.
 So I split them up.